austenstone/gh-api-graphql/README.md

 This list is not exhaustive.
 You can find clients for any language at [graphql.org](https://graphql.org/code/).

-See [GitHub GraphQL Query Samples](https://github.com/github/platform-samples/tree/master/graphql) for query samples.
+For sample queries see [GitHub GraphQL Query Samples](https://github.com/github/platform-samples/tree/master/graphql).

+You must provide a special `Accept` header to utilize upcoming features and changes.
+See [Schema previews](https://docs.github.com/en/graphql/overview/schema-previews).

 ## GUI